Tyre and wheel Alignment services

-Because it can be difficult to know if you need to align your wheels, check out our 3 key indicators :
+It can be difficult to know if you need to align your wheels.
+Check out our 3 key indicators :

 - Your tyres wear out irregularly

-- The steering of your vehicle is modified in a straight line: on the highway, you can try to release the steering wheel for one second.
+- The steering of your vehicle is modified in a straight line: when safe to do so, try to release the steering wheel for one second.
 If you notice that the direction of your car is drifting to the left or the right, this may be a sign of a bad wheel alignment.